 - Retail T-Mobile phones come with a SIM card in the box.

-If you need specific steps for your device to help with inserting a SIM card into your phone, you'll find guides and steps on the Phones and Devices page.
+- If you need specific steps for your device to help with inserting a SIM card into your phone, you'll find guides and steps on the Phones and Devices page.

 Different phones use different kinds of SIM cards.
 To find out what kind of SIM card your phone is designed for, view the Tech Specs for your phone.
 Find them by clicking your phone on the Phones and Devices page.
 There are three sizes the T-Mobile SIM Card currently supports:

 Some devices have the SIM card built inside and the card cannot be removed.
 When returning a device with an embedded SIM you must switch your mobile number to a new device or cancel the line of service.
 If neither action is taken T-Mobile may cancel the associated line after 14 days and deactivate the returned embedded SIM card.

 You can lock your SIM card to help prevent someone from using your phone by securing it with a PIN number.
 If you forget your PIN, the PUK code on the back of your SIM jacket can be used to unlock it as well, or you can contact us for help.

 Switching phones is now a lot easier, thanks to your SIM card.
 You can quickly and easily switch out your SIM card to another phone that uses the same type of SIM, without having to worry about losing the benefits of the T-Mobile network.